Frequently Asked Questions

 But what if I'm not allowed to use cloud services?

-We also have a standalone on-premises UI that you can license for local installation.
+We also have a standalone on-premises installation that you can license for local installation.

 What happens to my workspaces when my paid plan expires?